ValidatorOf

 Swift

-public func pullback<LocalValue>(_ transform: @escaping (_ localValue: LocalValue) -> Value) -> ValidatorOf<LocalValue, Error>
+public func pullback<LocalValue>(_ transform: @escaping (_ localValue: LocalValue) -> Value) -> ValidatorOf<LocalValue, Error>Parameters

 A new validator that operates on